dotnet/csharplang/proposals/function-pointers.md

 ```

 This is sound but adds some complication to the proposal.
 Particularly because function pointers which differed by the
-calling convention `instance` and `managed` would be incompatbile even though both cases are used to invoke managed
+calling convention `instance` and `managed` would be incompatible even though both cases are used to invoke managed
 methods with the same C# signature.
 Also in every case considered where this would be valuable to have there was a
 simple work around: use a `static` local function.